 What are Synthetic Diamonds?

 Synthetic diamonds are man-made stones.
 These stones were first produced in the early 1950's for mainly industrial purposes.
 Only recently have synthetic diamonds become available for commercial, retail purposes.
 Synthetic diamonds are produced in a laboratory and they essentially have the same chemical composition and crystal structure of a natural diamond.
 Their physical and visual properties are almost the same as a natural stone as well.
-Synthetic diamonds are referred to as "lab grown", "lab created", "created", and "man made".
+Synthetic diamonds are referred to as "lab grown", "lab created", "created", "Signity Stone" and "man made".

 Precious Metals: Gold, Platinum and Sterling Silver Jewelry

 In the creation of fine jewelry, there are several types of precious metals to chose from.
 The metals commonly used to make jewelry are gold, platinum, and sterling silver.
 By knowing more about these different metals and their unique qualities you will be able to make a better and more educated decision when purchasing your jewelry.
 Below you will find information about each of these metal types.